Law Society of Scotland: Structure

 Solicitors elect representatives to sit on the Society's Council, the ruling body.
 The council has overall responsibility for strategy and policy.
 The work of the council is supported by the Management Board, which draws members from the Council and the Society's executive staff.
 This is the principal decision-making team at the Society.

 The Society's president and the vice president hold office for one year.
-The current president is Susan Murray, while Pat Thom is the vice president.
-The immediate past president is Sheila Webster.
+The current president is Patricia Thom, while Serena Sutherland is the vice president.
+The immediate past president is Susan Murray.
 The chief executive is responsible for the day-to-day operations of the Society, working with a staff of approximately 120.
-The current chief executive is Diane McGiffen.
+The current chief executive is Ben Kemp.

 Most of the Society's departments are grouped in five main areas of work: regulation and standards; member services and engagement; education, training and qualifications; external relations; finance and operations.
 Other departments work within those areas.
 Policy is developed by teams in external relations and education, training and qualifications.

 The work of the Society is supported by solicitors and non-solicitors who contribute their time and expertise through many committees and working groups.

 From 2012 to 2014, the Society went through a process to reform its structures and governance.
 Some new committees and the Management Board were established as part of this governance reform.
 A consultation on the composition and election of the council was held, and a new constitution was drafted.